 "The soul wants to be in touch with that deep place from which life flows..." writes Thomas Moore.
-"The best way to fulfill this desire is to give attention to the images that arise as independent beings from the springs of day-to-day imagination."
+"The best way to fulfill this desire is to give attention to the images that arise as independent beings from the springs of day-to-day imagination." \

 With one foot in the familiar and one foot stepping into the possible, we need to be gentle with ourselves as we acknowledge the courage we must gather to move forward.
-RABBIS CINDY ENGER & JILL ZIMMERMAN, JOUR-NEY OF THE SOUL: MAKING THE OMER COUNT

-Rabbi Lawrence Kushner, my beloved teacher and mentor expands our understanding of what it means to "leave everything behind":
+RABBIS CINDY ENGER & JILL ZIMMERMAN, JOUR-NEY OF THE SOUL: MAKING THE OMER COUNT My teacher and mentor Rabbi Lawrence Kushner expands our understanding of what it means to "leave everything behind":

-Lech Lecha - Go Forth3
+Lech Lecha - Go Forth